janraasch/hugo-bearblog/README.md

 > Free, no-nonsense, super-fast blogging.

-This theme now includes a dark color scheme to support dark mode 🦉 ⬛️!

 ## Screenshots

 ⬜️ [Light][light-screenshot]

 ⬛️ [Dark][dark-screenshot]

-If the user's browser is running »dark mode«, the dark color scheme will be used automatically.
+When the user's browser is running »dark mode«, the dark color scheme will be used automatically.
 The default is the light/white color scheme.
-Check out [`style.html`](https://github.com/janraasch/hugo-bearblog/blob/master/layouts/partials/style.html) for the implementation.
+Check out the [`style.html`](https://github.com/janraasch/hugo-bearblog/blob/master/layouts/partials/style.html)-file for the implementation.

 ## Demo